-The call for product agility requires development teams to ensure continuous delivery of products to customers and end-users.
+The call for product agility requires development teams to ensure continuous delivery of solutions to customers and end-users.
 In this regard, the app development approach may have a decisive impact on the success of your production efforts and the choice of your team in general.

 In this blog, we are going to explore the intricacies of trunk based development and discuss whether or not you should apply it to your project.

-The Benefits of Being In Real-Time Sync
+The Benefits of Being In Real Time Sync

 First off, what is trunk based development?
-Essentially, TBD is one of the existing ways to execute version control (a process used to synchronize code and monitor the current and the historical condition of the development environments).
+Essentially, TBD is one of the existing ways to execute version control (a process used to synchronize code and monitor the current and historical condition of the development environments).
 The use of TBD accounts for better code audits and disaster recovery.